zammad/zammad-user-documentation/extras/ai-features.rst

   permissions.
 The AI chooses one of these categories.

 If a similar knowledge base answer already exists, Zammad shows it in a dialog before creating a new one.
-This gives you the chance to check whether the answer matches and to prevent duplicate answers.
+This gives you the chance to review existing related answers to prevent duplicate submissions.

 Knowledge Base Answer Suggestion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This feature uses the ticket's content and compares it with the available knowledge base answers.
-If there is a matching answer above a configurable relevance score, it is shown under **Suggested by AI**.
+This feature compares the ticket content against the knowledge base and shows relevant answers under **Suggested by AI** if they meet the admin-configured score threshold.
 Each suggestion shows the title of the answer and more details on hover.
 An additional relevance score is only shown to users with the corresponding admin permissions.
 Click on the title to open the answer in the knowledge base.
 Click the ``+`` on the right side to link it to the ticket.

 If no suggestions are available, the message "No suggestions." is displayed instead.